lmcrean/dottie/UserJourney.md

    - Question 5: Pain level
    - Question 6: Physical and emotional symptoms
 4. System processes answers using the Logic Tree
-5. User receives personalized results and analysis
+5. User receives personalized results from the logic tree (not yet AI)
-6. AI generates personalized recommendations
+   - includes analysis
+   - includes recommendations
+6. User has two options:
+   -  Option to engage with AI Chat
+   - Save assessment as a journal entry
 7. Assessment is automatically saved as a journal entry
 8. User returns to the Main Menu

 ### Path 2: View Past Entries